 Base Salaries.
 The committee reviews at least annually the base salaries of key executive officers and determines whether salaries should be adjusted.
 Any adjustments are based primarily on the executive's individual performance, responsibilities and experience and salary survey information.
 In general, the committee's objective is to maintain executive salaries at the size-adjusted median of the salaries for comparable executives in our peer group.
-Executive salaries for 1999 were below the median level as compared to the new peer group of companies that better reflect the size of the combined companies Transocean and Sedco Forex.
-Accordingly, at its salary review meeting on February 15, 2000, the committee approved an adjustment of the base salaries in accordance with a recommendation from a third party executive compensation consultant.
-An additional review was undertaken in September, 2000 in an effort to use more recent data in the executive compensation analysis.
-The September analysis and the use of more recent data revealed that the salaries were well below the median of companies of comparable size.
-Accordingly, the committee approved the recommendation to adjust the salaries of the executive officers.
-Mr. Talbert's salary was adjusted from \$725,000 (which took effect in April as a result of the February meeting) to \$850,000 which was effective as of September 15, 2000.
+Executive salaries for 2000 were below the median level as compared to the new peer group of companies.
+Accordingly, at its salary review meeting on July 14, 2001, the committee approved an adjustment of the base salaries of the executive officers in accordance with a recommendation from a third party executive compensation consultant.
+Mr. Talbert's salary was adjusted from \$850,000 to \$950,000, which was effective July 15, 2001.

 Annual Cash Bonus Incentives.
 We award annual cash bonus incentive opportunities under the Performance Award and Cash Bonus Plan.
 The amount of an executive's bonus opportunity, which is expressed as a percentage of base salary, depends primarily upon that individual's position and responsibilities and bonus opportunities provided to comparable positions within our peer group.
 At the beginning of each year, the committee reviews and approves annual performance goals.
 Shortly after the end of the year, the committee determines the appropriate bonus payout levels based on the degree to which these goals have been achieved.
 The annual incentive program is designed to pay total annual cash compensation, which is salary plus bonus, above the median of our peer group when we meet substantially all of the goals established for an executive's bonus opportunity.
-Similarly, when the goals are not achieved, the program is intended to result in total annual cash compensation below the median of our peer group.
+Similarly, when the goals are not achieved, the program is designed to result in total annual cash compensation below the median of our peer group.
 The committee also has the discretion to award performance-based cash bonuses under our Long-Term Incentive Plan.

-The committee determined that the payout of an executive's 2000 bonus opportunity would be based on the level of achievement of a company-wide financial goal, corporate goals and individual goals, as described below.
+The committee determined that the payout of an executive's 2001 bonus opportunity was to be based on the level of achievement of a company-wide financial goal, corporate goals and individual goals, as described below.
 The financial goal was weighted at 50%, the corporate goals at 35% and the individual goals at 15%.
 The committee also has discretion to make additional cash bonus awards beyond the bonus opportunity to recognize exceptional individual performance or to take account of other factors.

-The financial goal included in the 2000 bonus opportunities under our Performance Award and Cash Bonus Plan for senior executive officers other than Mr. Talbert was our 2000 earnings per share ("EPS") as compared to our budgeted EPS.
+The financial goal included in the 2001 bonus opportunities under our Performance Award and Cash Bonus Plan for senior executive officers was our 2001 earnings per share (''EPS'') as compared to our budgeted EPS.
 Payout of the EPS goal was based on minimum, target and maximum levels of achievement.
 Mr. Talbert had no financial goal under our Performance Award and Cash Bonus Plan, but he had similar financial performance goals under our Long-Term Incentive Plan.
-The corporate goals for all senior executives included in the 2000 bonus opportunities included operating excellence, successful integration of combined companies, strategic goals and annual goals relating to safety and customer focus programs.
+The corporate goals for all senior executives included in the 2001 bonus opportunities included operating excellence, successful integration of Transocean Sedco Forex and R&B Falcon, strategic goals and annual goals relating to safety and customer focus programs.

-The committee met in December 2000 and February 2001 to review the EPS performance versus the goal and the attainment of the corporate goals and objectives for the year 2000.
-Mr. Talbert's bonus under our Performance Award Cash Bonus Plan and Long Term Incentive Plan was determined by the committee to entitle him to a bonus payment of \$580,700 or 113% of his bonus opportunity.
+The committee met in December 2001 and February 2002 to review the EPS performance versus the goals and the attainment of the corporate goals and objectives for the year 2001.
+Mr. Talbert's bonus under our Performance Award Cash Bonus Plan and Long Term Incentive Plan was determined by the committee to entitle him to a bonus payment of \$625,000 or 96% of his bonus opportunity.